Psychiatric Nursing in Addictions and Mental Health

-Upon successful completion of the course the learner will be able to:
+Upon successful completion of the course, the student will be able to:

-- Compare and contrast selected theoretical models for viewing substance use disorders.
+- compare and contrast selected theoretical models for viewing substance use disorders;

-- Describe the historical and cultural diversity concepts related to substance abuse and addiction
+- describe the historical and cultural diversity concepts related to substance abuse and addiction;

-- Describe the cultural messages associated with concurrent disorders
+- describe the cultural messages associated with concurrent disorders;

-- Explain the theory and principles of identification, screening and assessment using the Psychiatric Nursing Conceptual Framework.
+- explain the theory and principles of identification, screening and assessment using the Psychiatric Nursing Conceptual Framework;

-- Identify and explain common co-occurring physiological disorders associated with substance use disorders.
+- identify and explain common co-occurring physiological disorders associated with substance use disorders;

-- Describe treatment modalities and basic intervention strategies for clients experiencing substance use disorders including 12 step interventions, groups, residential treatment and pharmacological treatment.
+- describe treatment modalities and basic intervention strategies, including 12 step interventions, groups, residential treatment and pharmacological treatment;

-- Examine the risk and treatment needs associated with health care professionals risk for substance use disorders including nurses
+- examine the risk and treatment needs associated with health care professionals risk for substance use disorders, including nurses;

-- Describe the psychiatric nurses’ role in integrated models of intervention.
+- describe the psychiatric nurses’ role in integrated models of intervention;

-- Describe common substances of abuse, its intoxication and withdrawal syndromes and related psychiatric nursing assessment, diagnoses and interventions.
+- describe common substances of abuse, its intoxication and withdrawal syndromes and related psychiatric nursing assessment, diagnoses and interventions.